How to Get Discounts or Cheap Vatican Tickets

 Tickets without guided tour

-If you are one of those who prefer to spread over several days the visit to the main attractions of the city, I recommend you to get the offer of tickets to the Vatican and the Colosseum.
+If you are one of those who prefer to spread over several days the visit to the main attractions of the city, I recommend you to book your combined ticket to the Colosseum and the Vatican.
 I will tell you in detail:

-- What's included: Colosseum, Roman Forum, Palatine Hill, Vatican Museums, Sistine Chapel and St. Peter's Basilica (you will also have audio guide and explanatory video).
+- What it includes: Colosseum, Roman Forum, Palatine Hill, Vatican Museums, Sistine Chapel and St. Peter's Basilica (you will also have audio guide and explanatory video).

 - How much time I have to use it: 3 days.